BelaErlinghagen/DeepLabCutHPC/README.md

 You should now see the typical conda (base) appear on the left of the current terminal line.

-## STEP 3: Install Deeplabcut in a virtual environment in your Marvin home directory
+## STEP 3: Install DeepLabCut in a virtual environment in your Marvin home directory
 The next step is to copy the DEEPLABCUT.yaml from your machine to Marvin in order to create a DeepLabCut python environment.
 1) Download the yaml from this github repo.
 2) Open a new terminal and copy the yaml from your computer (here as an example from the Downloads folder) to your Marvin home directory via: